 This guide provides educational information about care home quality assessment beyond CQC ratings.
 Financial analysis is based on publicly available Companies House data and should not be considered professional financial advice.
 Individual circumstances vary—for significant concerns about care home stability, consult with appropriate professionals.
 Information reflects England regulations as of January 2026.
 Scotland, Wales, and Northern Ireland have different regulatory systems.

-Platform data based on analysis of 15,000+ CQC-registered care homes.
-Risk scores and quality assessments are guidance tools, not guarantees.
+Risk scores and quality assessments are guidance tools based on publicly available data, not guarantees.
 Always conduct personal due diligence before placement decisions.